 Oracle SQL Developer and MySQL

 Because of my work, I recently have had a bit of exposure to Oracle SQL Developer, which I have been using as part of application development and testing activities.
-For further investigation, I decided to have a copy at home for further perusal (it’s a free download) and it was with some interest that I found out that it could access MySQL databases.
-To do this, you need Connector/J for MySQL so that communication can occur between the two.
+For further investigation, I decided to have a copy at home for further perusal (it's a free download) and it was with some interest that I found out that it could access MySQL databases.
+To accomplish this, you need Connector/J for MySQL so that communication can occur between the two.
 Though you quickly notice the differences in feature sets between Oracle and MySQL, it seems a good tool for exploring MySQL data tables and issuing queries.